cs573-22s/reflections/week6.md

 My reflection for this week:
 https://graphicprototype.net/icebergs/

-This is a visualization of 7000 icebergs around the coast of Antarctica.
+This is a visualization of 7000 **icebergs around the coast of Antarctica**.
 The data were collected in 1997.

 ![](img/reflection-6.png)